AVEVA/sample-adh-omf_ingress-dotnet/README.md

 OmfDataMessage dataMessage = OmfMessageCreator.CreateDataMessage(streamId, dataPoint);
 ```

 Then the devices uses its own ingress client, which uses the device clientId and clientSecret to authenticate the requests.
-The device clientId is used to route the message to the Topic that the clientId is mapped to.
-Note that the message must be serialized before being sent.
+The device clientId is used to route the message to the Connection that the clientId is mapped to.

 ```C#
 var serializedMessage = OmfMessageSerializer.Serialize(omfMessage);
 await deviceOmfIngressService.SendOMFMessageAsync(serializedMessage);
 ```

-## Cleanup: Deleting Topics and Subscriptions
+## Cleanup: Deleting OMF Connections

 In order to prevent unused resources from being left behind, this sample performs some cleanup before exiting.